 Home Equity Lines of Credit (HELOC) - If you own a home, you may be able to get a loan called a HELOC, which uses your home as collateral.
 HELOCs have lower interest rates than other types of debt.

 Personal Lines of Credit - If you have a decent credit score, you may be able to get one of these at a low rate.
 You can check your credit score for free here using Borrowell.

 2. Use KOHO for Everyday Spend

 Try moving away from credit cards until you’ve got your debt under control.

 With KOHO, you can’t spend beyond your means.
 When the balance is $0, that's it!
-RoundUps, PowerUps, and Goals will also help you easily squirrel away money to help pay down your debt.
+RoundUps, cash back, and Goals will also help you easily squirrel away money to help pay down your debt.